caperaven/crs-binding/readme.md

 Once you have included the library, crsbinding is registered on globalThis for usage.
 You can look at the [sample application](https://github.com/caperaven/crs-binding-examples) for details.

+## Package

+When installing crs binding you will notice that the library is bundled into one file but not minified.
+This gives the end user a bit of flexibility around how they want to handle deploying crs binding with their application.

 ## Other interesting opensource libraries